-01.63 FUEL AND OIL
+01.63 FUEL AND OIL METHANOL.
+GASOLINE AND LUBRICANT

-All four stroke single cylinder engine machines must use pure methanol, with the exception of 'Flat Track' motorcycles (see Art.
-85.08).
-All other machines must use pure methanol or unleaded petrol as defined in art.
+All four stroke single cylinder engine machines must use pure methanol, with the exception of 'Flat Track', 85cc, 125cc motorcycles and Sidecars.
+All other machines must use unleaded petrol as defined in Art.
 63.01.